UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 ---

-We combine that with the earlier code
+We combine that with the earlier code to get the following:

 ``` python
 candy.merge(candy2m, left_on='name', right_on='chocolate_bar')